HenryCowan/EMG-Gaming/README.md

 ## Outcomes

-- [x] A PCB using the AD7705 has been produced to read an artificial stream of data.
-This will allow data handling to be explored while fabricating and testing components associated with acquiring EMG data.

-- [x] The ADC for the EMG recording has been selected as the ADS1115, and is being implemented into a custom PCB with 4 channel inputs.
+- [x] The ADC for the EMG recording has been selected as the ADS1115, and was implemented into a custom PCB with 4 channel inputs.
 The specifications of the ADS1115 can be found through the link below:

 [ADS1115 Spec Sheet](http://www.ti.com/lit/ds/symlink/ads1114.pdf)

-- [x] Through use of the QT toolkit, a realtime plotting script has been tested.
+- [x] Through use of the Qt toolkit, a realtime plotting script has been tested.
 It is thought that presenting this to the user as a form of biofeedback could act as an effective means of encouragement.

-- [x] The PCB using the ADS1115 now detects data in realtime from 1 channel using I2C.
+- [x] A custom matrix board using the ADS1115 now detects data in realtime from 1 channel using I2C.

 - [ ] Work to the 4 channel PCB could not be completed due to disruption caused by the COVID-19 outbreak.
 Follow the attached link to see our progress with the hardware elements
   - [Hardware](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Hardware)